-D. Provide the estimated loss and uncertainty interval for each of the Personal and Commercial Residential Return Periods given in Part B, Annual Aggregate and Part C, Annual Occurrence.
+D. Provide the estimated hurricane loss and uncertainty interval for each of the Personal and Commercial Residential Return Periods given in Part B, Annual Aggregate and Part C, Annual Occurrence.
 Describe how the uncertainty intervals are derived.
-Also, provide in Parts B and C, the Conditional Tail Expectation, the expected value of losses greater than the Estimated Loss Level.
+Also, provide in Parts B and C, the Conditional Tail Expectation, the expected value of hurricane losses greater than the Estimated Hurricane Loss Level.

 E. Provide this form in Excel format.
-The file name shall include the abbreviated name of the modeling organization, the standards year, and the form name.
-Also include Form A-8, Probable Maximum Loss for Florida, in a submission appendix.
+The file name shall include the abbreviated name of the modeling organization, the hurricane standards year, and the form name.
+Also include Form A-8A, Hurricane Probable Maximum Loss for Florida (2012 FHCF Exposure Data), in a submission appendix.

-Part A – Personal and Commercial Residential Probable Maximum Loss for Florida
+Part A – Personal and Commercial Residential Hurricane Probable Maximum Loss for Florida